frictionlessdata/frictionless-prototype-py/docs/advanced-guide.md

 ### In-Python Manipulations

-> TODO: Example of data transforms using low-level API
+> TODO: Examples of data transforms using low-level API